pi0neerpat/Pharma-Sign/README.md

 ## Mission statement

-Prevent fraud, reduce cost and improve expereices for Doctor, Pharmacy, and Patient in the prescription process.
+Prevent fraud, reduce cost and improve experiences for Doctor, Pharmacy, and Patients in the prescription process.

 ## Features Completed